Ambassador Programs vs Influencer Programs – Which Model Makes Sense for Your Brand?

 By contrast, influencers may embody some of the characteristics above but are different in the following ways:

-- Influencers nearly always have 1,000 followers on social media at a minimum.
+- Influencers nearly always have at least 1,000 followers on social media.

-- They place a priority on creating compelling content for their audience.
+- They prioritize creating compelling content for their audience.

 - Influencer-brand relationships may be short or long-term.